-Interactive Video instruction at FSU is conducted through the University System of Maryland's Interactive Video Network (IVN).
-This network allows students the opportunity for interaction with other institutions within the state of Maryland and beyond, particularly between the University System of Maryland at Hagerstown and FSU's main campus.
+Interactive video instruction at FSU is conducted through the University System of Maryland's Interactive Video Network (IVN).
+This network provides an opportunity for interaction with other institutions within the state of Maryland and beyond.

-For information about Frostburg State University's distance learning opportunities, contact the Center for Instructional Technologies.
+For questions about distance education at Frostburg State University, contact the Center for Instructional Technologies at 301.687.4353 or www.frostburg.edu/admin/cit.